Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 Conclusion

-• ✅ Stores build artifacts for debugging and rollbacks
+• ✅ Stores artifacts for debugging and rollbacks

 Next Steps

-4. Content Validation: Check for spelling, grammar, and broken links
+4. Content Validation: Spelling, grammar, broken link checks

 Resources